Fatigue is the most common side effect of cancer treatment.

 Anemia is a common cause of fatigue.

-Anxiety and depression are the most common psychological causes of fatigue in cancer patients.
+Anxiety and depression are the most common psychological causes of fatigue in people with cancer.

 The emotional stress of cancer can cause physical problems, including fatigue.
-It's common for cancer patients to have changes in moods and attitudes.
-Patients may feel anxiety and fear before and after a cancer diagnosis.
+It's common for you to have changes in moods and attitudes.
+You may feel anxiety and fear before and after a cancer diagnosis.
 These feelings may cause fatigue.
-The effect of the disease on the patient's physical, mental, social, and financial well-being can increase emotional distress.
+The effect of the disease on your physical, mental, social, and financial well-being can increase emotional distress.

-About 15% to 25% of patients who have cancer get depressed, which may increase fatigue caused by physical factors.
+About 15% to 25% of people with cancer get depressed, which may increase fatigue caused by physical factors.
+Patients who have depression before starting treatment are more likely to have depression during and after treatment.
 The following are signs of depression:

-During and after cancer treatment, patients may find they cannot pay attention for very long and have a hard time thinking, remembering, and understanding.
+During and after cancer treatment, you may find that you cannot pay attention for very long and have a hard time trying to think, remember, and understand.
 This is called attention fatigue.
 Sleep helps to relieve attention fatigue, but sleep may not be enough when the fatigue is related to cancer.
-Taking part in restful activities and spending time outdoors may help relieve attention fatigue.
+Take part in restful activities and spend time outdoors to help relieve attention fatigue.

 Some people with cancer are not able to get enough sleep.
 The following problems related to sleep may cause fatigue:

 Poor sleep affects people in different ways.
 For example, the time of day that fatigue is worse may be different.
-Some patients who have trouble sleeping may feel more fatigue in the morning.
+Some people with cancer who have trouble sleeping may feel more fatigue in the morning.
 Others may have severe fatigue in both the morning and the evening.
+People with cancer who are inactive during the day, have restless sleep, or are obese may have higher levels of fatigue.

-Even in patients who have poor sleep, fixing sleep problems does not always improve fatigue.
+Even in people with cancer who have poor sleep, fixing sleep problems does not always improve fatigue.
 A lack of sleep may not be the cause of the fatigue.
 See the PDQ summary on Sleep Disorders for more information.

 Medicines other than chemotherapy may add to fatigue.

-Patients may take medicines for cancer symptoms, such as pain, or conditions other than the cancer.
-These medicines may cause the patient to feel sleepy.
+Patients may take medicines for pain or conditions other than the cancer that cause drowsiness.
 Opioids, antidepressants, and antihistamines have this side effect.
-If many of these medicines are taken at the same time, fatigue may be worse.
+If these medicines are taken at the same time, fatigue may be worse.

 Taking opioids over time may lower the amount of sex hormones made in the testicles and ovaries.
 This can lead to fatigue as well as sexual problems and depression.

+A physical exam will be done.
 This is an exam of the body to check general signs of health or anything that seems unusual.
 The doctor will check for problems such as trouble breathing or loss of muscle strength.
-The patient's walking, posture, and joint movements will be checked.
+Your walking, posture, and joint movements will be checked.

 A fatigue assessment is repeated to see if there is a pattern for when fatigue starts or becomes worse.
-Fatigue may be worse right after a chemotherapy treatment, for example.
 The same method of measuring fatigue is used at each assessment.
 This helps show changes in fatigue over time.
+The healthcare team will check for other causes of fatigue that can be treated.
+See the Causes of Cancer Fatigue section.

-Fatigue in cancer patients is often treated by relieving related conditions such as anemia and depression.
+Fatigue is often treated by relieving related conditions.

 Treatment of fatigue depends on the symptoms and whether the cause of fatigue is known.
-When the cause of fatigue is not known, treatment is usually given to relieve symptoms and teach the patient ways to cope with fatigue.
+When the cause of fatigue is not known, treatment is usually given to relieve symptoms and teach you ways to cope with fatigue.

 Treatment of anemia

-Treating anemia may help decrease fatigue.
-When known, the cause of the anemia is treated.
+Anemia causes fatigue, so treating anemia when the cause of anemia is known, helps decrease fatigue.
 When the cause is not known, treatment for anemia is supportive care and may include the following:

-Eating more foods rich in iron and vitamins may be combined with other treatments for anemia.
+Eat more foods rich in iron and vitamins combined with other treatments for anemia.

 Transfusions work well to treat anemia.
-Possible side effects of transfusions include an allergic reaction, infection, graft-versus-host disease, immune system changes, and too much iron in the blood.
+Even though problems from a transfusion are low, there are risks of an allergic reaction, infection, graft-versus-host disease, immune system changes, and too much iron in the blood.

-Drugs that cause the bone marrow to make more red blood cells may be used to treat anemia-related fatigue in patients receiving chemotherapy.
-Epoetin alfa and darbepoetin alfa are two of these drugs.
-This type of drug may shorten survival time, increase the risk of serious heart problems, and cause some tumors to grow faster or recur.
+Drugs called erythropoiesis-stimulating agents (ESAs) cause the bone marrow to make more red blood cells and may be used to treat anemia-related fatigue in terminal patients receiving chemotherapy.
+Since ESAs increase the risk of blood clots, few patients are offered this treatment.
 The Food and Drug Administration (FDA) has not approved these drugs for the treatment of fatigue.
 Discuss the risks and benefits of these drugs with your doctor.

-Exercise (including walking) may help people with cancer feel better and have more energy.
-The effect of exercise on fatigue in cancer patients is being studied.
+Exercise (including walking) may help people with cancer feel better and have more energy during and after treatment.
+The effect of exercise on fatigue in people with cancer is being studied.
 One study reported that breast cancer survivors who took part in enjoyable physical activity had less fatigue and pain and were better able to take part in daily activities.
-In clinical trials, some patients reported the following benefits from exercise:
+In clinical trials, some people with cancer reported the following benefits from exercise:

-Moderate activity for 3 to 5 hours a week may help cancer-related fatigue.
+Moderate activity for 3 to 5 hours a week may help cancer fatigue.
 You are more likely to follow an exercise plan if you choose a type of exercise that you enjoy.
-The health care team can help you plan the best time and place for exercise and how often to exercise.
-Patients may need to start with light activity for short periods of time and build up to more exercise little by little.
+Your healthcare team can help you plan the best time and place for exercise and how often to exercise.
+You may need to start with light activity for short periods of time and build up to more exercise little by little.
 Studies have shown that exercise can be safely done during and after cancer treatment.

 Mind and body exercises such as qigong, tai chi, and yoga may help relieve fatigue.
 These exercises combine activities like movement, stretching, balance, and controlled breathing with spiritual activity such as meditation.

-Working with the health care team to learn about the following may help patients cope with fatigue:
+Working with the healthcare team to learn about the following may help you cope with fatigue:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.